VLKNKBKSZ/xsdToJavaPojo/README.md

 2- Create a xsd in a maven resources folder.

-3- add the jaxb api
+3- add the jaxb api as a dependency.

-4- add jaxb2-maven-plugin as a build plugin
+4- add jaxb2-maven-plugin as a build plugin and configure settings.

-5- add sources
+5- specify in which package/folder you want the pojo's to be generated.

-6- mvn clean install
+6- mvn clean install.

 The generated pojo's will contain the xml annatotions, for this u need the jaxb api otherwise, the annotations will not be generated.